What is an Everglades Airboat Ride and How Does it Work?

 When you understand our Everglades airboat tours, how it works makes complete sense.
 Most people get an adrenaline rush when our airboats go at top speeds through the speed trails.
 Each tour encounters several speed trails, so there will be plenty of excitement on our airboat rides!
 Remember, there’s only one Everglades and only one way to see it!

 When you take Everglades tours with Everglades Holiday Park, you will fly across the surface of the water to quickly explore different habitats within the subtropical wilderness.
-Journey deep into the Everglades on a narrated airboat tour that departs every 20 minutes or less and lasts for *60 minutes.
+Journey deep into the Everglades on a narrated airboat tour that lasts for *60 minutes.
 These airboat tours are safe and exciting for people of all ages, including young children.
 You will travel through tunnels of mangroves and animal sanctuaries, and your captain will stop to show you endangered species and wildlife.
 You are likely to run into alligatorseagles, ducks, turkey vultures, and big fish.
 If you’re thinking of booking Miami airboat tours, consider the professionals at Everglades Holiday Park for a fun and exciting tour through the ‘Glades.

-Airboats can travel across waters as shallow as a few inches; navigators of shallow water!
+Air boats can travel across waters as shallow as a few inches; navigators of shallow water!
 Due to their flat bottoms, they can enter areas where other boats cannot.

 Experience the exclusive thrill of Everglades Holiday Park airboat tours.
 Navigate through mysterious mangrove tunnels, spot endangered species, and hold onto your hats during adrenaline-pumping speed trails.
 A trip to Everglades Holiday Park guarantees an unmatchable, once-in-a-lifetime experience.